Chart Color Schemes

 Five Dock - Abbotsford has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 17 projects that could affect this region.
-Notable ones include Kings Bay Village, Parramatta Road Corridor Urban Transformation Strategy (PRCUTS) - Stage 2, Ava Five Dock Residential Development, and Five Dock Town Centre Revitalisation.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects that may affect this region.
+Notable projects include Kings Bay Village, Parramatta Road Corridor Urban Transformation Strategy (PRCUTS) - Stage 2, Ava Five Dock Residential Development, and Five Dock Town Centre Revitalisation.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.